Lizdev-05/Lizdev-05/README.md

 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m open to work
 - 💬 Ask me about coding, movie, football
-- 📫 How to reach me: ojesanmioyinlade@gmail.com
+- 📫 Reach me on ojesanmioyinlade@gmail.com
 - 😄 Pronouns: She, her